DEVELOPMENTS AND RENOVATIONS

 1 Music Row (1 Music Square West)

-Virgin Hotel, a lifestyle hotel brand by billionaire British entrepreneur Sir Richard Branson, will feature two adjourning buildings connected by a glass walkway.
-One tower will rise 19 stories and include 15 for-sale penthouse units at the top and also a recording studio.
-The 16-story section will include 240 hotel rooms, The Common Club, a hybrid bar/lounge, a laid-back study, a restaurant designed to have the feel of a membership club without the fees, an entertainment venue, and a veranda with views of the city.
+Virgin Hotel, a lifestyle hotel brand by billionaire British entrepreneur Sir Richard Branson, will be a 14-story hotel and will include 260 hotel rooms, a hybrid bar/lounge, a laid-back study, a restaurant designed to have the feel of a membership club without the fees, an entertainment venue, and a veranda with views of the city.
+The property is expected to open in 2019.

 414 12th Avenue South

-The W Hotel will be a part of a 16-story, mixed-use project planned for the Gulch.
-The hotel will have approximately 260 guestrooms, as well as a restaurant, a pool deck, and meeting and event spaces.
+The W Hotel will be part of a 16-story, mixed-use project planned for the Gulch.
+The hotel will have approximately 250 guestrooms, as well as a restaurant, a pool deck, and meeting and event spaces.
+It is expected to open in 2019.

 Gaylord Opryland Resort